JingWangTW/dark-theme-editor/README.md

 # Of course, this is the demo site for the dark-theme-editor theme.
 theme = 'dark-theme-editor'

+# What I preferred config
+pluralizeListTitles = false

+# Auto-detect Chinese/Japanese/Korean Languages in the content.
+hasCJKLanguage = true

+# Default Language
+defaultContentLanguage = 'en'

+# Recommend syntax hilight config
+[markup]
+    [markup.highlight]
+        lineNoStart = 1
+        lineNos = true
+        style = "native"
+        tabWidth = 4

+# Multilingual Setting
+[languages]

+    [languages.en]

+        # hugo multilingual setting
+        languageCode = 'en-US'
+        languageDirection = 'ltr'
+        languageName = 'English'
+        weight = 1

+        # Configs that were originally in the "params" section but need to be translated.
+        [languages.en.params]

+            [languages.en.params.header]
+                # Website title for header banner.
+                title = "Example Site of dark-theme-editor"

+                # Subtitle for this site, used in homepage only
+                subtitle = "A Site Built by Hugo"

+            [languages.en.params.footer]
+                # CopyRight string shown in the footer.
+Keep it an empty string or remove this item will hide it from the page.
+                copyrightStr = "All Rights Reserved ®."

+            # Metadata of the site, value will be used in HTML <header>
+            # These value would be used when they didn't appear in the frontmatter of a single page.
+            # In other words, these value will be overwritten by the frontmatter in the single page.
+            [languages.en.params.globalFrontmatter]
+                # The author of this site.
+This will be shown in
+                # 1. the footer of all page
+                # 2. the author filed in the single page. (this could be overwritten by the frontmatter of the single page.)
+                # Keep it an empty string or remove this item will hide it from the page
+                author = "Jing Wang"

+                # Website description for RSS and SEO.
+Theme will generate a <meta> tag for this item
+                description = "Example Site of dark-theme-editor"

+                # Website keywords.
+Theme will generate a <meta> tag for this item.
+                keywords = "dark-theme-editor,hugo,theme,example"

+            [languages.en.params.homePage]

+                # Long Descripition shown in home page "Start Block".
+Is is recommended to have the paragraph shorter than 100 words.
+                siteLongDescription = "The \"dark-theme-editor\" is a Hugo theme that resembles a code editor in dark mode, suitable for developers and programmers.
+The customizable dark color scheme provides a modern and professional appearance and may alleviate eye strain.
+Overall, it's a practical and visually appealing theme for creating a distinctive website."

+    # Configuration in Traditional Chinese and Deutsch
+    [languages.zh]
+    [languages.de]

 [params]
     # As I don't need to add any other JavaScript and CSS, I have removed the following items.
     [params.site]